Kathryn, from Travel With Kat and Sussex Bloggers, is now leading guided tours in her home county of West Sussex. And this is how it all came about…

-I’m sure all that knew the mill over the years that it has stood here, would smile to see it looking so fine once again.
+I’m sure everyone who has known the mill over the years, would smile to see it looking so fine once again.

 My day out with the Koreans was fabulous.
-I enjoyed it so much that I now offer the same walk through Airbnb Experiences so do check it out if you’d like to know more about the history and natural history of the area, as well as mythology.
+I enjoyed it so much that I now offer the same walk via Airbnb Experiences so do check it out if you’d like to know more about the history and natural history of the area, as well as local folklore.
 I’m learning more each day.
-My first Airbnb walk will be on Friday 12th October with another on Saturday 20th October with plenty more to follow.
-I’d love you to join me on this lovely Sussex walk.

 Photography by Suzanne Jones and Kathryn Burrington

 More from Sussex Bloggers